The Property

 Zone 5; The native bush has a circular track that runs up the hill to the open area at the top and a wonderful view and then back down through the pine trees.

-For less mobile clients, they can be driven or use their wheel chairs to move down the outside driveway to the animal area.
+For less mobile clients, they can be driven or use their wheel chairs to move down the outside driveway to the animal area or up to the stable and activity arena.

 The main house and yard is fenced separately and is not to be accessed by clients.
 There is an outside flushable toilet and hand washing area near the car park.